Subject Quick Access Links

 Basic Cold Climate Gardening Information

 Everyone has to start somewhere!
-Let’s start with some of the basics of subarctic gardening!
+Let’s start with some of the basics about cold climate gardening!

 More tips on dealing with a short growing season, like we find in the Interior of Alaska & the far north.

 These are the three core gardening techniques that we use in our subarctic gardens!

 What is cold hardy?
 What’s a warm loving plant?
 This is everything you need to know about plants and temperature tolerance.
 One of our most important skills!

 Organic gardening isn’t all its cracked up to be in the subarctic.
 Learn why we no longer practice organic gardening.